 Which berries you use is up to you.
 Soft summer fruits suitable for Summer Pudding must have a rich, strong, colour and flavor.
 Great berries to use include raspberries, strawberries, red and blackcurrants, damsons, and blackberries.
 The berry juice is also very important so make sure your berries are ripe.
 You can also use a mix of frozen berries too, just make sure they are thoroughly defrosted before you use them.

 Use a good loaf of bread for the pudding.
 Cheap, sliced bread gives totally the wrong texture.

 - 2 tablespoon water

 - 150g (5oz ) caster sugar

-- 450g (1 lb) washed, mixed summer fruits as available - see note above
+- 450g (1 lb) summer fruits (as available, washed and mixed - see note above)

 - Stir the water and sugar together and bring to a gentle boil.
 Add all the berries and fruits except the strawberries.
 Stew the fruits very gently and not for too long.
 They should simply be softened but still retain their shape.
 Once you feel they are ready put to one side (juice and all) and leave to cool.

 - Cut the slices of bread into half the each half into triangles.
 They do not all have to match perfectly; you will use these to line a 1½ pint/700 ml pudding.

 - Start by lining your pudding basin with cling film.
 Then continue by dipping a couple of triangles in the juices of the stewed fruits.
 Lay these in the bottom of the dish and then continue the same way but lining the sides of the basin with bread slices ensuring there are no gaps.